codesponsor/sponsor/README.md

 ### Examples

-Here are a some examples of what developers may want to see:
+Here are a some examples of what developers want to see:

 <img src="https://github.com/codesponsor/sponsor/blob/master/assets/cs-example-ad-1.png?raw=true" style="width: 800px;
 height: 80px;" width="800" height="80" />